kstatebioinfo/Irys-scaffolding/KSU_bioinfo_lab/intro_material/FAQs.md

 ###The first column in the Bionano assembled genome map (a CMAP file) is named CMapID; does this correspond to the QryContigID column in the XMAP comparison file?

 Yes it does infact the query should always be an assembled BioNano genome map rather than the in silico genome map created from your sequence assembly (also a CMAP).
 This number is also the number displayed in IrysView.

+###Is the BioNano assembled genome map (CMAP) in any particular order?

+No, the CMAP is printed in the order individual genome maps are reported by the assembler.
+This is basically random order.
+A BioNano genome map CMAP is a consensus map (in the same way that a sequence based contig can be a consensus of the sequence from many reads).
+The CMAP is inferred by the assembler from overlapping molecule maps.
+The BioNano assembler is basically an overlap layout consensus assembler.

 ###Comparing the size distribution of these 'fragments' with the ones from the in silico genome map, we noticed a difference (map fragments on average smaller than in silico fragments).
 Does that matter somehow?